legendsolar/frontend/arch.md

 #### Caching
 - Caching is complex on the frontend
-- Queries are cached infinitely
+- Queries are cached indefinitely
 - Edit mutations, when they return, update queries based on `id` and `type`
   - ie. a mutation that returns a type of `Transfer` with an `id` of `1234` would update queries with this type and id
 - Create mutations have a custom `forceCacheUpdate` that adds the returned, created object to caches where appropraite.
 This is perhaps the crux of the problem and where issues could arise.